 In this feature, we look at the best Irish movies of all time, ranked in order of greatness.

-It wasn’t until 1980 that Irish film production really took-off with the establishment of the Irish Film Board, now name changed to Fís Éireann/Screen Ireland, which was set up to fund, produce and promote filming making on the Island.
+However, it wasn’t until 1980 that Irish film production really took off with the establishment of the Irish Film Board.
+Now called Fís Éireann/Screen Ireland, the board was set up to fund, produce, and promote filming making on the Island.

-Also in 1980 fiscal incentives were first introduced by the Irish Government and these and subsequent tax laws have helped turn Ireland into a vibrant location for feature film production.
+Also in 1980, fiscal incentives were first introduced by the Irish Government.
+These and subsequent tax laws have helped turn Ireland into a vibrant location for feature film production.

-Now for the list of the ten best Irish films and believe me with literally hundreds to choose from this was a difficult task.
+Now for the list of the ten best Irish movies.
+With literally hundreds to choose from this, this was a difficult task.

-Based on Colm Tobin’s novel of the same-named and starring Saoirse Ronan, tells a great love story; that of a young small-town Irish Girl, now living in New York and torn not only between two lovers but also between two countries.
+Based on Colm Tobin’s novel of the same name and starring Saoirse Ronan, Brooklyn tells a great love story.
+It tells the tale of a young small-town Irish girl now living in New York.
+She is torn not only between two lovers but also between two countries.

 9. Once (2007) – an Irish romantic musical drama

-Starring Glen Hansard and Markéta Irglová, Once is a typical Boy meets Girl story but with a twist.
-What makes this a great film is an Oscar-winning Soundtrack.
+Starring Glen Hansard and Markéta Irglová, Once is a typical boy meets girl narrative but with a twist.
+What makes this a great film is its Oscar-winning soundtrack.

 8. My Left Foot: The Story of Christy Brown (1989) – an inspiring Irish film